Menu

 Ann's Garms was prepared to go live on her YouTube video below about her arbitration and appeal process, which coincides with her letter discussed below.

-This same letter is discussed in more detail on National Television as the YouTube video shows (File 942 to 946 - AS-CAV 923 to 946).
+This same letter is discussed in more detail on National Television, as shown in the YouTube video (Files 942 to 946 - AS-CAV 923 to 946).

 I have raised here four letters, one dated 17 August 2017, 6 October 2017, 9 October 2017 and 10 October 2017, from COT Case Anne Garms, just before her death, to The Hon Malcolm Turnbull MP, Prime Minister of Australia and Senator the Hon Mathias Cormann (see See File Ann Garms 104 Document) where she exposes not only the raping of the first nation (aboriginal children) by Senator Collins in his parliament house Canberra office (rb.gy/dsvidd) Ann also discloses in her 6 October 2017 letter which is marked Doc B, to the Hon Malcolm Turnbull MP, Prime Minister of Australia, raises the fact that previous CEO during the COT arbitrations Frank Blount co-produced a book https://www.qbd.com.au › managing-in-australia › fran admitting Telstra did have significant problems in their network.